BListyg/error_accumulation/README.md

 # error_accumulation

 This is simulation code for a symposium I presented at on the utility of agent-based / computational modelling in the organizational sciences.
-This is a joint work with Dr. Michael Braun, Christina Barnett, Michelle Kaplan, and Shannon Cooney from the University of South Florida.
+This is joint work with Dr. Michael Braun, Christina Barnett, Michelle Kaplan, and Shannon Cooney from the University of South Florida.

 This simulation code demonstrates the inferrential errors that can occur in sequential organizational systems (e.g. a multiple hurdle selection system)